urieltan/tp/docs/DeveloperGuide.md

     1. Other incorrect add commands to try: `add`, `add todo`, missing description and/or date/time <br>
        Expected: Similar to previous.

+### Editing a Task

+1. Editing a task while the TaskList is being shown.
+    1. Prerequisites: Have the tasks in the displayed TaskList.
+The list may be filtered or unfiltered.
+    1. Test case: `edit todo i/VALID INDEX ...` e.g. if there is a todo with an index of 5, input the command `edit todo i/5 ...`. <br>
+       Expected: The todo at the index of 5 should be edited according to the input given.
+    1. Test case: `edit todo i/2 date/17-12-2020 time/2359`. <br>
+       Expected: The todo at the index of 2 should have the date edited to be `17-12-2020` and the time to be `2359`.
+    1. Test case: `edit event i/VALID INDEX ...` e.g. if there is an event with an index of 5, input the command `edit event i/5 ...`. <br>
+       Expected: The event at the index of 5 should be edited according to the input given.
+    1. Test case: `edit event i/1 desc/new description startdate/12-12-2020`. <br>
+       Expected: The event at the index of 1 should have the description edited to be `new description` and the starting date to be `12-12-2020`.
+    1. Test case: `edit todo i/INVALID INDEX ...` e.g. if the TaskList has 10 items, input the command `edit todo i/12`. <br>
+       Expected: An error message should be provided indicating that the provided index is invalid.
+    1. Test case: `edit event i/INVALID INDEX ...` e.g. if the TaskList has 10 items, input the command `edit event i/12`. <br>
+       Expected: An error message should be provided indicating that the provided index is invalid.

 ### Marking a Task as done and Task deletion

 1. Marking a task as done or deleting a task while the TaskList is being shown.